 Sometimes the most loving thing is to leave some distance.
 We call it physical distancing instead of social distancing, because we are social by nature and by faith; that doesn't change.
 But these are temporary adjustments to respect and support the health of others.

 To sum up our course of action based on State Fire Marshal guidelines:

 We strongly recommend wearing a mask unless you are 2 years old or younger, or if you have a breathing issue.
 Wearing a mask is not so much for your own health but to protect the health of others.
 Simply, it is another way to "love our neighbor as we love ourselves."

-Volunteers, such as deacons and ushers, must wear masks and gloves since they encounter a greater number of people in their service.
+Volunteers, such as deacons and ushers, must wear masks since they encounter a greater number of people in their service.

 Avoid gathering in groups unless you are a household unit or a group that meets on a regular basis.
 If you must congregate, please do so outside the sanctuary.

 Social distancing of 6 feet is a radius, meaning front and back, right and left; which is the reason available pews will be separated by one empty row of pews.

 Worship attendance for each service is no more than 50% of room occupancy.
 Space depends on the number of individuals and household units.
 Technically, 50% is based on one person per 60 square feet of gross area.